Bg

 When babies and toddlers are stressed, they lose interest in exploring their environment.
 Engaging them through interesting objects and interactive play is a great way to regain their attention and lower their stress levels.

 While infants tend to show dissatisfaction over parents leaving through tears, toddlers often express anger.
 This escalation of emotion can be particularly upsetting to parents.
-However, it’s important to respond to your toddler’s temper tantrums with the same sensitivity you use for their tears.
+However, it’s important to respond to your toddler’s with the same sensitivity you use for their tears.
 Tantrums are a sign of genuine distress and anxiety, not misbehavior.

 Baby separation anxiety: Baby attached to mom is crying while being carried.